What is this Fencing Thing and do I Really Need it?

 Fencing is a requirement of almost any cluster, regardless of whether it is active/active, active/passive or involves shared storage (or not).

-One of the best ways of implementing fencing is with a remotely accessible power switch, however some environments may not allow them, see the value in them, or have ones that are suitable for clustering (such as IPMI devices that loose power with the host they control).
+One of the best ways of implementing fencing is with a remotely accessible power switch, however some environments may not allow them, see the value in them, or have ones that are not suitable for clustering (such as IPMI devices that loose power with the host they control).

 SBD can be particularly useful in environments where traditional fencing mechanisms are not possible.